Budibase/website/content/blog/alternatives/servicenow/index.md

 Compared to ServiceNow, some teams complain that Helix lags behind somewhat in terms of customization and configurability.
 While there is a fair degree of flexibility to map your own workflows, some users find this slightly more unintuitive or challenging to achieve.

 Another common complaint compared to some of the more modern platforms we’ll look at is that Helix’s UI and UX are fairly dated.
-While interfaces are typically totally functional, they can lag behind some competitors in terms of efficiency and aesthetics.
+While interfaces are typically totally functional, they might lag behind some competitors in terms of efficiency and aesthetics.

 Like ServiceNow, BMC Helix also suffers from the fact that it casts such a wide net in terms of functionality.
 We’re going to see some competitors that focus on offering smaller subsets of capabilities more effectively.